PASTAplus/content-x/templates/resources/iam.md

 - **Creation:** Generated from the same *Access Keys* page by selecting a target group instead of your user profile.

 _Security Note_: Never share your access keys, post them on public web pages, or commit them into source code repositories.

+## Video Content

+See [here](https://www.youtube.com/playlist?list=PLqJSn_IJVNs-mOqCRqmRRgkNPzZGOaPCp) for videos about the Identity and Access Manager and related topics.